johnnyataisg/challenge-ecommerce-checkout/README.md

 Gets the order from the database.

 `POST /api/order`
 Adds an order to the database.
-This endpoint accepts a JSON body and saves that JSON body as a string to the `summary` column in the `Order` table.
+This endpoint accepts a JSON body and saves that JSON body in stringified form to the `summary` column in the `Order` table.